ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

         ibmcloud ks infra-permissions-get --region <region>
         ```
         {: pre}

+        For console and CLI commands to assign these permissions, see [Classic infrastructure roles](/docs/containers?topic=containers-access_reference#infra).
+        {: tip}

     2. Make sure that the [infrastructure credentials owner for the API key or the manually-set account has the correct permissions](/docs/containers?topic=containers-users#owner_permissions).
     3. If necessary, you can change the [API key](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_api_key_reset) or [manually-set](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_set) infrastructure credentials owner for the region and resource group.
 3. Test that the changed permissions permit authorized users to perform infrastructure operations for the cluster.